Alex Padilla: Filibuster

 Padilla supports ending the Senate filibuster.

 Immigration

 Padilla supports immigrants' rights.
 On January 15, 2021, he said that he supports legislation sponsored by representative Joaquin Castro to speed up the citizenship process for undocumented immigrants in essential jobs, declaring that because of the work they do, "they deserve stability".

+In January 2026, Padilla emerged as a leading Senate voice against the Department of Homeland Security funding bill.
+After federal immigration agents fatally shot Renée Good and Alex Pretti during Operation Metro Surge in Minneapolis, Padilla and Senator Chris Murphy spent several days calling colleagues to organize opposition to the bill.
+On January 20, Padilla and Senator Adam Schiff conducted an oversight visit to the California City Detention Facility, the state's largest immigration detention center, where they documented concerns about conditions including inadequate medical care and nutrition.
+On January 26, Padilla and Senator Cory Booker introduced the Dignity for Detained Immigrants Act, which would end the use of private, for-profit detention facilities, prohibit family detention, and increase federal oversight of the immigration detention system.

 Voting rights

 Padilla has been known for efforts to expand voting access.
 When he was appointed to the Senate in 2021, Newsom called him "a national defender of voting rights".
 As California Secretary of State in 2020, he sent a cease-and-desist order to the California Republican Party to remove unofficial ballot drop boxes in at least three counties.
 Republican officials later admitted they had placed more than 50 misleading ballot boxes in Los Angeles, Orange, and Fresno Counties.

 Puerto Rico political status

 In November 2023, Padilla introduced legislation in the Senate to authorize a binding federally sponsored referendum, known as a plebiscite, to resolve Puerto Rico's political status.
 The legislation details the transition and implementation of non-territorial status for Puerto Rico: statehood, independence, or sovereignty in free association with the U.S.